bitwarden/contributing-docs/docs/architecture/deep-dives/passkeys/credentials.md

 As a result, an authenticator that can handle discoverable credentials can create assertion signatures using just an `rpId`.
-This enables single-click authentication flows where the returned assertion data contains everything the PR needs to identify and authenticate the user.
+This enables single-click authentication flows where the returned assertion data contains everything the RP needs to identify and authenticate the user.

 This implies that the source of the credential must be stored either in the authenticator or the client platform (see [Client Side Credentials](#client-side-credentials)).